sergueik/springboot_study/basic-elk-cluster/README.md

 #### Add ASP.Net Core node

-run the command:
+* run the command:
 ```sh
 docker-compose -f docker-compose.yml -f docker-compose-aspnetcoreapp.yml up --build
 ```
 #### Add Java SOAP node

-build jar
+* build the jar
 ```sh
 cd app5;  mvn clean package
 ```
-run the command:
+* run the command:
 ```sh
 docker-compose -f docker-compose.yml -f docker-compose-javasoap.yml up --build
 ```

-To invoke the SOAP call from Python applicstion, interact with the latter through the browser "Currency Convertor" web page `http://192.168.0.92:8000/`
+To exercise the SOAP call from the Python applicstion, interact with the latter through the browser "Currency Convertor" web page `http://192.168.0.92:8000/`
-On Kibana side you will be able to inspect the transaction from either step (the "View full tarce" button will indicate)
+On Kibana side you will be able to inspect the transaction from either step (the "View Full Trace" button will indicate)

 #### Add NPM Express Blog page node